 a.
-The Permittee shall not allow the facility's cumulative point source emissions to be discharged into the atmosphere in excess of any of the following Federally-enforceable quantities:
+The Permittee shall not allow emissions into the atmosphere in excess of any of the following:

 Pollutant Twelve Month Rolling Total

-Nitrogen Oxides (NOx) 92,200

-Volatile Organic Compounds (VOC) 36,500

-Carbon Monoxide (CO) 148,300

-Sulfur Oxides (SOx) 66,200

-Particulate Matter <10 Micron Diameter (PM 10) 26,300
+Particulate Matter <10 Micron Diam.
+(PM 10) 4,000

-Particulate Matter (PM) 104,100
+Particulate Matter (PM) 23,500

-Total Hazardous Air Pollutants (HAPs) 12,000
+Total Hazardous Air Pollutants (HAPs) 100

 Table 1.
-Emission Limits (pounds)
+Emission Limits (pounds) (pourido)

 - b.
 The 12-month rolling total emissions shall be calculated monthly within 15 days following the end of each calendar month by summing the emissions over the most recent 12 calendar months.
-Monthly emissions shall be calculated using the daily throughput and the results of the most recent performance test approved by the Department, and shall not exceed the values presented in Table 1.
-If performance test results are not available, the monthly emissions shall be calculated using the calculation methods in the Technical Support Document for this permit as follows: - i.
-Hot Mix Asphalt Plant: Emissions from the hot mix asphalt plant shall be calculated using the emission factors from the appropriate tables in EPA AP-42, Chapter 11.1: Hot Mix Asphalt Plants and the grain loading requirements in Condition 28(a) of this Permit. - c.
-For the purposes of calculating emissions required by Section [b] of this Permit Condition, only emissions from point sources shall be counted. - d.
-The VOC emissions from the use of solvent-VOC as allowed in Condition 30(b) of this Permit shall not be counted when calculating emissions required by Section [b] of this Permit Condition.
+Monthly emissions shall be determined by summing the daily emissions from the operational days within the month.
+The Permittee shall keep this emission report on-site for inspection or submittal upon request.
+If performance test results are not available, the daily emissions shall be calculated using the calculation methods in the Technical Support Document for this permit as follows: - i.
+Concrete Batch Plant: Emissions from the concrete batch plant shall be calculated using the emission factors from the appropriate tables in EPA AP-42, Chapter 11.12: Concrete Batching and the grain loading requirements in Condition 28(a)(v) of this Permit. - c.
+For the purposes of calculating emissions required by Section [b] of this Permit Condition, only emissions from point sources shall be counted.